I have one last trick up my sleeve…

 A unique and not-so-common drink here in the States, lemon and barley drinks are very popular in Australia and New Zealand.
 Sounds like an idea we need to import!
 Via eight-acres.blogspot.com.au.

-Aren't you excited to try some of these beautiful, probiotic-rich drinks?!
+Aren't you excited to try some of these fermented and probiotic drinks beyond kombucha and kefir?!
 Which one will you make first?

 This post was featured in 82 Ways To Heal Your Gut.